NourEddineX/twbot/README.md

 # tbot
-#### automatic follow
+#### automatic followback & unfollowback
 ### Dependencies:
 [t](https://github.com/sferik/t)

-You have to install it and add the `t` binary containing directory in your PATH, then login to twitter using `t authorize`
+You have to install it and add the directory containing the `t` binary in your PATH, then login to twitter using `t authorize`

 ### How to